 The M Club Lounge at Seattle Marriott Waterfront is open 24 hours a day and is located on the first floor of this luxury hotel, with outdoor seating and waterfront views which makes it quite a special lounge.
 The hotel itself is well located for exploring Seattle by foot and is right across the street from Elliott Bay and Puget Sound.

-The hotel’s location is ideal for Pike Place Market, the Westlake Center shopping mall and the iconic Space Needle with Pier 91 just 2 miles away, and Seattle-Tacoma International Airport a short 25-minute drive away.
+The hotel’s location is ideal for Pike Place Market, the Westlake Center shopping mall, the iconic Space Needle with Pier 91 just 2 miles away, and Seattle-Tacoma International Airport, a short 25-minute drive away.

-Restaurants at this hotel include the Hook & Plow featuring modern American cuisine using locally sourced products, craft beers, speciality liquors and artisan wines.
+Restaurants at this hotel include the Hook & Plow, featuring modern American cuisine using locally sourced products, craft beers, specialty liquors, and artisan wines.
 The hotel also features a heated indoor/outdoor connecting pool and a modern gym.

-Daily breakfast is served from 6.30 am to 9.00 am and features eggs and sausages, a cold-meat-and-cheese platter, cereals, breads, juices along with a decent coffee machine.
-In the evening, hors d’ouevres and beverages are served from 5.30 pm-7.30 pm.
-For this food service, you get a hot item, something like pork wrapped in bacon, with a cold meat and cheese platter, raw vegetables for dipping and desserts.
+Daily breakfast is served from 6:30 – 9:00 am and features eggs and sausages, a cold-meat-and-cheese platter, cereals, bread, and juices, along with a decent coffee machine.
+In the evening, hors d’ouevres and beverages are served from 5:30 – 7:30 pm.
+For this food service, you get a hot item, something like pork wrapped in bacon, with a cold meat and cheese platter, raw vegetables for dipping, and desserts.

 There is also a private business center in the lounge.
 The highlight of this lounge is the fact that there is an indoor and outdoor seating area with views of Elliot Bay, so in the summer, this is a great place to spend the evening overlooking the bay.
 Marriott Bonvoy Platinum Elite, Titanium Elite, and Ambassador Elite, plus one guest, can enjoy free lounge access as part of their Elite benefits, even if they book a standard room.